jfgcf/ads_houseofthings/README.md

 ### Goals

 To develop a software system to monitor, control, and manage home automation devices and activities.
-The system should:
+The system has the following requirements:

 - Support multiple devices, including different sensors and actuators
   - Sensors collect data from the world